My County Collection

 West

-Storm chasing has helped me make great inroads with the Great Plains states, and I'm more than 90% done with South Dakota, Nebraska, and Kansas.
-Although there are relatively few counties in states west of the Rockies, the distances are vast, and they are far from home.
+Storm chasing explains why I've been to most counties in the Great Plains, and I'm more than 90% done with South Dakota, Nebraska, and Kansas.
+It's a different story west of the Rockies.
+Although there are relatively few counties, the distances are vast, and they are far from home.